rohit-conn/requests/InfraScale.md

 **Monitoring/Alerting**
-	For monitoring I would prefer Datadog for there out of the box support for docker.
+	For monitoring I would prefer Datadog for they provide out of the box support for docker.

 **Logging**
 	For logging first I would mount the log directory as a docker volume then would ship the logs using filebeat to an ELK server for log aggregation and processing.

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.